|I’m wondering if you’re anything like me and have a ton of books in your “Save for later” category on Amazon.

 5. Development of the idea: Once the spark of an idea has been generated, it is vital to develop and refine it.
 This involves evaluating the idea, testing it against the original problem or objective, and making any necessary adjustments or improvements.
 Then it might be best to share it in a beta test or with a small group.

-You can use this process from writing a book to creating a course, writing copy, creating the launch of your next product, and so much more.
+You can use this process to write a book, create a course, write copy, create the launch of your next product, and so much more.

 Two interesting side notes: